augchan42/augchan42.github.io/_posts/2024-06-03-Securing SSH.md

 ## Understanding the Issue

-Despite having Fail2Ban and UFW installed, unauthorized login attempts were not blocked.
-I didnt understand the order of rule processing in iptables.
-I modified the rules to preserve bans on restart which started my issues (you shouldn't have these issues if you just keep the out of the box sshd rules).
+Even though I had Fail2Ban and UFW installed, they were not blocking unauthorized login attempts.
+I did not understand how `iptables` processes rules in order.
+I changed the rules to keep bans after a restart, and this caused my problems.
+(You should not have these problems if you use the standard `sshd` rules provided by Fail2Ban).

-The fail2ban jail is implemented as iptables rules, if there are no relevant rules or rules with all 0.0.0.0, then no blocks are happening!!!!
+Fail2Ban's "jail" (its blocking mechanism) works by adding rules to `iptables`.
+If there are no relevant rules, or if rules exist but specify `0.0.0.0` (meaning any IP), then no IPs are actually being blocked.
-If there are any startup errors for any jails, none of the jails will work (if xrdp jail fails, then ssh won't work either) Both ufw and fail2ban are wrappers around the underlying iptables packet filtering.
+If any jail has startup errors, then none of the jails will work.
+For example, if the `xrdp` jail fails, the `ssh` jail won't work either.
+Both UFW and Fail2Ban are tools that manage the underlying `iptables` packet filtering system.
-If you continue to see unknown login attempts in /var/log/auth.log, then the JAIL ISNT WORKING.
+If you keep seeing unknown login attempts in `/var/log/auth.log`, the Fail2Ban jail is not working.

-BTW for persistent bans, recommend you just use this package instead of implementing your own with custom actions:
+By the way, for bans that stay after a restart (persistent bans), I recommend using this package instead of creating your own custom setup:

 ```bash
 sudo apt-get install iptables-persistent